mostafa-elgendy22/PrUcess/README.md

 # PrUcess (Processing unit through UART)

-Pr**U**cess is a **processing** unit that executes commands (arithmetic &amp; logic operations, register file read &amp; write operations) which are received from an external source through **UART** serial communication protocol.
+Pr**U**cess is a **processing** unit that executes commands (arithmetic &amp; logical operations, register file read &amp; write operations) which are received from an external source through **UART** receiver module and it tranmsits the commands' results through the **UART** transmitter module.

+UART is a standard serial communication protocol widely used in many applications.
 Oversampling is a technique used in UART receivers to improve the accuracy and reliability of the received data.
 In a UART receiver, data is received as a series of binary bits that are transmitted asynchronously with respect to a clock signal.
 To correctly interpret the received data, the receiver must sample the incoming signal at the correct time to capture the correct value of each bit.
 Oversampling involves sampling the incoming signal at a higher frequency than the baud rate of the transmitted data.
 This means that multiple samples are taken during the transmission of each bit, allowing the receiver to more accurately determine the timing and value of each bit.
 Oversampling also helps to mitigate the effects of noise and other signal distortions that can cause errors in the received data.
 By taking multiple samples of each bit, the receiver can detect and correct for these errors, improving the overall reliability of the data transmission.

-The system includes two asynchronous clock domains (reference clock and UART clock).
-The command is received by the UART receiver, then it is sent to the system controller through a synchronizer (to solve the CDC issues) to decode and execute the command and then it sends the result to the UART transmitter through a synchronizer to transmit the result serially.
+The system includes two asynchronous clock domains (reference clock domain and UART clock domain).
+The command is received by the UART receiver, then it is sent to the system controller through a synchronizer (to solve the CDC issues) to decode and execute the command and then it sends the result to the UART transmitter through a synchronizer which will finally transmit it serially.

 #### System's Parameters